open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   with Cumulative aggregation temporality (i.e., all data point kinds except for `Gauge`).
 This implies maintaining long-term Cumulative state for metric streams deriving from synchronous instruments.
-- "Stateless": Data points that define the concept deriving from synchonous instruments are exported with Delta aggregation temporality (e.g., Delta `Sum` and Delta `Histogram` points), while data points that define the concept deriving from asynchronous instruments are exported with Cumulative aggregation temporality.
+- "Stateless": Data points having aggregation temporality deriving from synchonous instruments are exported with Delta aggregation temporality (e.g., Delta `Sum` and Delta `Histogram` points), while data points having aggregation temporality deriving from asynchronous instruments are exported with Cumulative aggregation temporality.
-  This preference is so named because it avoids long-term memory costs in the SDK for metrics.
+  This preference is so named because it avoids long-term Cumulative state in the metrics SDK.

 If the preferred temporality is explicitly specified then the SDK SHOULD respect that, otherwise use Cumulative.